-OKWU is proud to be a Post 911 GI Bill Yellow Ribbon Program Participant.
+As a member of the community of military friendly universities, OKWU is proud to be a Post 911 GI Bill Yellow Ribbon Program Participant.

 Spouses of Active Duty or activated National Guard or Reserve service members may be eligible for the Military Spouse Career Advancement benefit which offers up to $6,000 in educational tuition assistance.
 To determine your eligibility for this program, and to register, please go to the MyCAA website.

 The Department of Veterans Affair’s Veterans Benefits Administration’s Vocational Rehabilitation and Employment (VR&E) service (also known as the Chapter 31 program) is vested with delivering timely, effective vocational rehabilitation services to veterans with service-connected disabilities.
 These services enable our injured marines, sailors, airmen, and other veterans with disabilities to make a seamless transition from military service to a successful rehabilitation and on to suitable employment after service to our Nation.